MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install-2022.md

 The **Installing features** page appears and displays the installation progress.

-## Install the Orchestrator Runbook Designer on a single computer
+## Install Orchestrator Runbook Designer

-1. On the server where you want to install the Orchestrator Runbook Designer, start the Orchestrator Setup Wizard.
+1. On the server where you want to install the Orchestrator Runbook Designer, install the [Microsoft Visual C++ Redistributable](/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022&preserve-view=true) package and start the Orchestrator Setup Wizard.

     To start the wizard on your product media or network share, double-click **SetupOrchestrator.exe**.